nischai-mu/My-DevOps-Project-Two-Tier-Flask-App/README.md

 # Devops 2tier application
-note: i got this on some youtube channel so im trying replicate the things i learnt from this
+Note: i got this on some youtube channel so im trying replicate the things i learnt from this

 ---